Mazie Hirono: 1998

 Hirono ran for reelection in 1998.
-She was challenged in the primary by Nancy L. Cook and defeated her, 89%–11%.
-In the general election Hirono defeated Republican State Senator Stan Koki 50%–49%, a difference of 5,254 votes.
+She defeated Nancy Cook in the primary with 89% of the vote to Cook's 11%.
+In the general election, Hirono defeated Republican State Senator Stan Koki, 50%–49%, a margin of only 5,254 votes.

 Tenure

-In 1994 Hirono joined the ticket of incumbent Lieutenant Governor Benjamin J. Cayetano and was elected to a historic administration led by the first Filipino American governor and first Japanese immigrant lieutenant governor.
-During her tenure as lieutenant governor, she was president of the National Commission on Teaching, America's Future, and the Hawaii Policy Group.
-She also spearheaded the first-in-the-nation comprehensive Pre-Plus program, a precursor to universal preschool education in the United States.
+The election of the Democratic ticket was historic for both candidates.
+Ben Cayetano was the first Filipino American elected governor, and Hirono was the first Japanese immigrant to be elected lieutenant governor.

+During her tenure as lieutenant governor, Hirono was president of the National Commission on Teaching, America's Future, and the Hawaii Policy Group.
+She also spearheaded the Pre-Plus program, a first-in-the-nation comprehensive universal preschool education program.

 2002 gubernatorial election

-Hirono originally planned to run for mayor of Honolulu in a potential 2002 special election created by the vacancy of incumbent Mayor Jeremy Harris, who was planning to resign in order to run for governor of Hawaii.
+Hirono originally planned to run for mayor of Honolulu in a potential 2002 special election created by the vacancy of incumbent Mayor Jeremy Harris, who was planning to resign to run for governor of Hawaii.
 But due to internal controversies, Harris dropped out of the gubernatorial election and remained mayor for another two years.
 Hirono switched races.

 Hirono worked to gain the support of Hawaii Democrats in her primary against former State House Majority Leader Ed Case.
-After polling almost equally throughout the race, Hirono defeated Case in the September 21 Democratic primary, 41%–40%, a difference of 2,613 votes.
+After polling almost equally throughout the race, Hirono defeated Case in the September 21 Democratic primary with 41% of the vote to Case's 40%, a margin of 2,613 votes.

 In the general election, Republican nominee and Maui Mayor Linda Lingle defeated Hirono 52–47%, becoming Hawaii's first female governor.